RobinClaesson/AdventOfCode/README.md

 My solutions for the puzzles in adventofcode.com

 Some, if not most, of the solutions are old and porly optimized.
-Many are old solutions from before KTH that I updated just to use my AoC Library.
+Many are old solutions that I updated just to use my AoC Library.

 # AoC Library